Coup

 • If you have 10 or more coins, you MUST take the Coup action.

-• Anyone can challenge a role claim.
-If the claim is truthful, the challenger loses influence; the claimant shuffles the card back and draws a new one.
+• Challenging a role claim: if the claim is truthful, the challenger loses an influence and the claimant shuffles that card back and draws a new one; if it is a bluff, the claimant loses an influence and the action (or block) is cancelled.

-• When you lose influence, you choose which of your face-down cards to reveal.
+• When you lose influence, you choose which of your face-down cards to reveal; a revealed card is public and stays face-up.

 Play Coup with your AI agent